 “The actors had to actually eat a meal onstage.
-Most of the time in a show it can be worked around, but for Circle Ensemble Theatre’s Burning Man two actors had to eat two actual meals onstage.
+Most of the time in a show it can be worked around, but for The Circle Ensemble Theatres Company, Burning Man, two actors had to eat two actual meals onstage.
 Clams.
 As the Props Master it’s on me to not only make it believable for the audience, but to provide the tools which help the actors feel like they’re eating clams, without having to eat real clams, because there was a real possibility that they’d get sick onstage.
 So, I bought a bag of mussels and scraped out the individual mussels and then, each night, filled the mussel shells with mashed potatoes and a little pimento.”

 The life of a Props Master is an interesting one, full of stories of triumph and tragedy, whimsy and work, mastery and magic. – Vicky Moody

 That’s a decent example of just a tiny fraction of what it means to be a Props Master.
-Those words, spoken by local theatrician and Props Master, Vicky Moody, when we met at Jittery Joe’s in Watkinsville, give a slight glimpse into the triumphs and travails, the highs and lows, the almost-all-encompassing nature of what it means to be a Props Master.
+These words, spoken by local theatrician and Props Master, Vicky Moody, when we met at Jittery Joe’s in Watkinsville, give a slight glimpse into the triumphs and travails, the highs and lows, the almost-all-encompassing nature of what it means to be a Props Master.